Khatron Ke Khiladi 9 New List: Karan Patel, Mandana Karimi, Kriti Kharbanda Others Approached!

 Kriti Kharbanda

-Kriti Kharbanda, who has worked in Hindi, Kannada, Tamil and Telugu film, has been offered the show.
+Kriti Kharbanda, who has worked in Hindi, Kannada, Tamil and Telugu film, has apparently been offered the show.
 The actress was last seen in Bollywood film Veerey Ki Wedding.
 It has to be recalled that her comment on slapping Bigg Boss 11 contestant Hina Khan (who had insulted South film industry and called the actresses ‘bulging') had became a topic of discussion.

+But according to the latest report, Kriti's spokesperson has clarified that there is no truth to this report and she has not been apporached for the show.
+She is currently busy with her next film with Deols, Yamla Pagla Deewana: Phir Se.

 Apart from the above mentioned actors, other celebrities who have apparently been approached for the stunt-based reality show are - Devoleena Bhattacharjee, Karan Tacker, Daljeet Kaur, Arshi Khan, Balraj Syal, Prince Narula and Yuvika Choudhary.